 When Adisah’s* mother died in childbirth, the baby was handed over to the care of his grandmother.
 Unfortunately, she was overwhelmed by the situation.
 Adisah was nine months old when his grandmother took him to the Nutrition Centre.
 At that time, he weighed only 6.5 kg.
 At the centre, Adisah first received a specific milk diet, then “Plumpy Nut” – a very nourishing paste made from peanuts and other ingredients – until the day when he was able to get used to locally available foods.
 Two months later, he weighed 8.4 kg.

 Although the situation in the Gushegu district has slowly improved, there is still a great potential for improvement in the education sector.
 The north is generally behind in terms of development.
 School is compulsory, however, hardly half of the school-aged children in the district go to school.
 Many children drop out of school, especially girls.
 Given the low quality of education, about 80 % of pupils are not able to read fluently at the end of primary school.
 There are no tuition fees, but parents have to pay for books and school supplies.
 However, rural families, often poor, cannot raise the necessary funds.
 In addition, there are not enough trained teachers.

 Project Share opened a primary school in December 2009.
 The school is located a little outside the town of Gushegu.
 The majority of the children attending this school are from three surrounding villages where there was no school before.
-The school started in a small way with the infant class and the year 1 class.
-It has grown, however, and other classes have been added up to year 6 class.
+The school started in a small way with the infant class and the first class.
+It has grown, however, and other classes have been added up to sixth class.